-There are multiple defaults outstanding under the First Lien Credit Agreement, including a cross-default for failure to make an approximately \$23 million semi-annual interest payment due in November 2015 for the benefit of the Second Lien Notes, as discussed in more detail below.
-All such defaults are the subject of the Forbearance Agreement (defined and further described below) with MidFirst Bank.
+There were multiple defaults outstanding under the First Lien Credit Agreement, including a cross-default for failure to make an approximately \$23 million semi-annual interest payment due in November 2015 for the benefit of the Second Lien Notes, as discussed in more detail below.
+All such defaults were the subject of the Forbearance Agreement (defined and further described below) with MidFirst Bank.

 MidFirst Bank is over secured.
-As noted above, the First Lien Indebtedness is secured by a validly perfected first priority lien on approximately 80% of New Gulf's assets through mortgage and UCC filings.
-The remaining 20% of New Gulf's assets-consisting of approximately 16,000 acres (the "After-Acquired Leases")-were acquired in subsequent transactions and are not encumbered by the liens securing the First Lien Indebtedness.
+As noted above, the First Lien Indebtedness is secured by a validly perfected first priority lien on at least approximately 80% of New Gulf's assets through mortgage and UCC filings as of the Petition Date.
+The remaining 20% of New Gulf's assets-consisting of approximately 16,000 acres (the "After-Acquired Leases")-were acquired in subsequent transactions.
 The Debtors, with the assistance of counsel, have undertaken an analysis of the liens securing the First Lien Indebtedness and have found no defects that would jeopardize MidFirst Bank's status as over secured.
+For a further discussion of the After-Acquired Leases in light of a recent Delaware Bankruptcy Court opinion (See In re Quicksilver Resources Inc., case no. 15-51896, Docket No. 48, (Bankr.
+D. Del.
+January 8, 2016)), please see the description of the Second Lien Notes Indenture below in this Article IV.C of the Disclosure Statement.

-Proceeds of the DIP Financing will be used to repay and satisfy in full all of the Debtors' obligations in respect of the First Lien Indebtedness, as well as provide operational liquidity for the duration of these cases.
+Proceeds of the DIP Financing were used to repay and satisfy in full all of the Debtors' obligations in respect of the First Lien Indebtedness, as well as provide operational liquidity for the duration of these cases.
 The obligations in respect of the First Lien Indebtedness are expected to have been indefeasibly repaid and satisfied in full prior to the Confirmation Hearing.
-In the event such obligations have not been satisfied in full prior to the Confirmation Hearing, as a result of a challenge to MidFirst Bank's secured status or the validity of its liens or otherwise, Claims in respect of such unsatisfied obligations shall be classified as Class 2 "Other Secured Claims" under the Plan and receive the treatment described in Article III.D.2(b) of the Plan.
+In the event such obligations have not been satisfied in full prior to the Confirmation Hearing. as a result of a challenge to Mid-First Bank's secured status or the validity of its liens or otherwise, Claims in respect of such unsatisfied obligations shall be treated as required under the Bankruptcy Code and as determined by the Bankruptcy Court's determination as to such challenge.